brianrackle/brianrackle.github.io/_posts/2014-07-13-hello-world.markdown

 Boring right?
 Maybe not!

-Int or Void
+## Int or Void

----
-Many compilers support a `void` return value but it is not spec.
+Let's start with the basics, the return value.
 Returning an `int` allows the program to let the operating system know if the program executed successfully.
+And while many compilers support a `void` return value but it is not spec.
 The only valid definitions for `main` are:

 **3.6.1.2**